 How does this affect my audit(s)?

-Your CSM and auditor have already been informed, and this should not significantly impact your audit.
+Our Audit partners have already been informed, which should not significantly impact your audit.

-Otherwise, provide evidence from at least 1 other scanner.
-If you’re using any other tool, the work involved should be minimal.
+Otherwise, provide evidence from at least one other scanner.
+The work involved should be minimal if you're using any other tool.
 Find more info here.

-- If using a tool Vanta integrates with (such as Inspector, Snyk, or container scanning), Vanta will pull evidence automatically with no additional action required.
+If using a tool Vanta integrates with (such as Inspector, Snyk, or container scanning), Vanta will pull evidence automatically without additional action.

 How can I get more help?

-Our goal is to make this as smooth as possible, please don’t hesitate to contact your CSM if you have any questions.
+Our goal is to make this process as smooth as possible; please don't hesitate to contact our Support team if you have any questions.